 The University has a medical clinic, with a full-time, on-site, licensed physician serving as the director of the clinic.
 The clinic is well equipped and staffed to handle the minor medical problems of university students, including acute illnesses and minor injuries, as well as maintenance therapy for certain chronic health conditions.
 The physician can assist with referrals to specialists in the Lubbock medical community when needed.
 There are several major hospitals and urgent care centers within 15 minutes of the University for emergencies or after-hours medical needs.
 The medical clinic is located on the second floor of the Mabee Student Life Building.

 The university library provides learning resources to support university curricular offerings and assists with student research needs.
-Library holdings include over 128,000 book volumes, over 53,000 e-books, 452 print journal subscriptions, and 97 online databases.
+Library holdings include 131,251 book volumes, 57,877 e-books, 370 print journal subscriptions, and 71 online databases.
 Checkout privileges are available to students for a three week period.
 Librarians provide bibliographic research instruction to classes and individual students.
-Library resources and services are available online.
-The Library is located in the Moody Library.
+The University Library is located in the Moody Library.
+Library resources and services are also available online.